alkalinecoffee/boris/README.md

 ## Introduction
 Boris is a library that facilitates the communication between you and various networked devices over SNMP, SSH and WMI, pulling a large amount of configuration items including installed software, network settings, serial numbers, user accounts, disk utilization, and more.

 Out of the box, Boris has server support for Windows, Red Hat, and Solaris (with other platforms available with future plugins), with a focus on returning precisely formatted data, no matter which platforms your organization may have deployed.
-Through the use of profiles, Boris can easily be extended by the developer to include other platforms.
+Through the use of profilers, Boris can easily be extended by the developer to include other platforms.
 Highly suitable for small and large environments alike looking to pull configuration data from various platforms.

 ## Features
 * Currently, pulls information from RedHat Linux, Solaris 10, and Windows servers (support for OS X, F5 BIG-IP, and Cisco IOS devices in the works)